 “Restores, hydrates, fights fatigue around the eye contour area.
 Its anti-wrinkle and detoxifying power firms the delicate skin around the eyes, diminishes under-eye puffiness and dark circles, erasing any sign of tiredness.
 The color pigments make it the perfect ally to even your tone and brighten the contour area beautifully, immediately making your eyes look rested”.

-So now that you found your holy grail concealer, how do you apply it?
-You can use your trusty little finger tip, but you are more likely to get a better application with a good concealer brush.
-If you’ve never used one, I highly recommend this one: https://go.magik.ly/ml/fsd5/
+Now that you found your holy grail concealer, how do you apply it?
+You can use your finger tip, but you’ll get a better application with a good concealer brush.
+If you’ve never used one, I highly recommend it.

 I’ve had mine for about 13 years and it still looks as good as when I bought it.